bibleexchange/courses/pentateuch/en/207_noah.md

 #### NO RAIN

 The Bible possibly teaches that there was no rain before the Flood (Gen. 2:5).
-But there went up a mist from the earth,and watered the whole face of the ground.--2:6.
+But there went up a mist from the earth,and watered the whole face of the ground (2:6).
 There is no reference ofrain having fallen until the time of the deluge.
 The argument is essentiallyfrom the silence of the Bible, for there is no definitive statement in eithercase, for we merely assume that from the time of the creation no changetakes place until the Flood.

 #### UNIFORM CLIMATE

 The climate before the Flood may have been more uniform than today, that is, not having the same extremes intemperature.
-The Bible seems to indicate that the seasons wereestablished after the flood.--Gen. 8:22.
+The Bible seems to indicate that the seasons wereestablished after the flood (Gen. 8:22).

 #### VEGETARIANS